z-shell/zredis/README.md

 ## Deleting From Database

 Unsetting the first type of mapped variable (Zsh hash -> whole database) doesn't cause a deletion from database.
-If option `-D` is given to ztie when binding to concrete key in database, then unsets, also caused by automatic scoping actions, cause the corresponding key to be deleted. `zuntie` never deletes from database.
+If option `-D` is given to `ztie` when binding to concrete key in database, then unsets, also caused by automatic Zsh scoping actions, cause the corresponding key to be deleted. `zuntie` never deletes from database.

 ## Compiling modules